aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

                         --region "us-east-1"
 ```

-* Navigate to the `code/workspace/dynamic-references` directory.
-Update the template by appending the `Properties` section with the `MemorySize` property using a dynamic reference to the parameter as such:
+* Open the `code/workspace/dynamic-references/lambda_memory_size.yaml` template in your favorite text editor.
+Update the template by appending, to the `Resources` section, the example below that include the `MemorySize` property using a dynamic reference to the parameter:

 ```yaml
   HelloWorldFunction: